-In early 2016, Intel hosted the Automotive Security Research Workshops in San Diego and Barcelona with a goal of making transportation safer by advancing knowledge around security threats, vulnerabilities, and mitigation strategies while identifying areas for future research.
-During these workshops, engineers, students, cryptographers, and other researchers from around the globe collaborated on an Intel and Linux*-based in-vehicle infotainment (IVI) simulation platform, competing for prizes while engineering staff from Intel’s Transportation Solutions Division and Wind River Systems helped guide research.
-In addition to workshops, Intel is assisting with the formation of the Automotive Security Review Board (ASRB).
-Stay updated with the ASRB’s progress as the board’s plans emerge to support research geared toward making the next generation of transportation even more secure.
+In early 2016, Intel hosted the Automotive Security Research Workshops in SAN Diego and Barcelona.
+Our goal was to make transportation safer by advancing knowledge around security threats, vulnerabilities, and mitigation strategies while identifying areas for future research.
+During these workshops, engineers, students, cryptographers, and other researchers from around the world collaborated on an Intel and Linux*-based in-vehicle infotainment (IVI) simulation platform, competing for prizes.
+Engineering staff from Intel’s Transportation Solutions Division and Wind River Systems helped guide research.

 Intel is reimagining how the IoT can help make your commute safer, more productive, and enjoyable.

 From the door lock to the data center, IoT security keeps your data and car connected and protected.

 With Intel’s commitment in advancing automotive innovations, IoT is making driving simpler and safer.